 The bonus sites were added as gathering places that should also be savoured.
 They will in time become part of the proper list.
 The additional audio material was alluded to in either the earlier audio clips, the text that came with those clips or because it gives an added flavour of Donegal wit or occasions.
 We’ve ensured that folklore has been included.
 These beliefs would have formed an important part of the culture of the county, if going back a fair bit to their heyday!
 We were lucky enough to record the voices of Sean McMahon and Mary Murphy.
 We hope you’ll agree that their timing, mischief and camaraderie add to the atmosphere of this travel guide.

 Our choices for Donegal's Hallowed sites

 So why did we choose these 25 places in such a vast county?
 They have all been special places where people have gathered for an event of some description over the centuries.
-This is a chance to retrace the steps of those early ‘pilgrims’ and perhaps capture some of the magic these places offer.
+This is a retracing of steps of those early ‘pilgrims’.
+We hope to capture some of the magic these places offer.

-I first came up with the idea in 2012 when it was called ‘Donegal’s Greatest Shrines’, but as you’ll see it, is a tour that does not take itself too seriously, so a softening of the name to ‘Donegal’s Hallowed Site’s was made.
-I’d been putting together a lot of Spotify playlists from my archive in 2021 and thought that my favourite of the eight tours from the Donegal App deserved an upgrade for National Heritage Week 2021.
+As part of the now defunct Donegal App.
+I first came up with the idea in 2012 when it was called ‘Donegal’s Greatest Shrines’.
+As you’ll see it, is a tour that does not take itself too seriously, so a softening of the name to ‘Donegal’s Hallowed Site’s was made.
+I’d been putting together a lot of Spotify playlists from my archive in the Lockdown days of 2021 and thought that my favourite of the eight tours from the Donegal App deserved an upgrade for National Heritage Week 2021.

 26th August 2021